AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 **output-hires-session-id**

 If you want to enable the high resolution image processing, once FeatherActivity has completed (but eventually also during its execution), you need to pass a unique session id to the calling Intent.
 The session id string must be unique and must be 64 chars in length.

-**effect-enable-borders**

-By default, most of the filters (those in the Effects tool) come with additional borders.
-If you want to disable the default borders you can pass this extra with a boolean false value and it will turn off ALL borders.
-It is true by default.

 **tools-vibration-disabled**